 It is believed that video games have a negative effect on most teenagers.
 Especially when they fall victim of being addicted to it…

-If you want to increase your IQ, and thinks fast on providing solutions to events.
-Then Thanks to advanced technology that makes it possible for almost every person to check IQ and intelligence level.
+If you want to increase your IQ, and think fast on providing solutions to any given problematic situation.
+Then thanks to advanced technology that made it possible for every person to improve and check on their IQ and intelligence level.

 However, most games with quality simulation have been designed to have educational and physical benefits for players.